containers/ramalama/docs/ramalama-stop.1.md

 Stop specified container that is executing the AI Model.

 If ramalama command was executed with the --nocontainer model, then this command will have no effect.
-The user will need to stop the ramalama processes manually.
+The user will need to stop the RamaLama processes manually.

 ## EXAMPLES